zevv/npeg/README.md

 - Named captures (`Cn`) can only have a JObject as parent node
 - All other captures can only have a JArray as parent node.

-For example, the following PEG splits a string by commas:
+For example, the following PEG splits a string by commas.

 ```nim
 let a = peg "words":